microsoft/IIoT/2/AzureIoTPCS.md

 1. Obtain the "Connection string - primary key" for your IoT Hub.
   - Click on the "Shared access policies".
   - Click on the "iothubowner" policy.
   - Copy the primary key connection string.
-Save the primary key connection string in notepad for later.
+Take note of the primary key connection string for later.
       <p align="center">
          <img src="/images/IoTHubKeys2.jpg" />
       </p>

 ## Create Your Device in the Remote Monitoring Pre-configured Solution
 1. Go back to the Azure IoT Suite microsite tab.
+Your pre-configured solution should be provisioned now.
 Click the "Launch" button on the newly provisioned remote monitoring solution.
 This will open up a new browser tab to your remote monitoring solution dashboard.
       <p align="center">
          <img src="/images/SolutionReady.jpg" width="30%" height="30%" />
       </p>